 One of the best ways to encourage your employees is with a live example.
 Host industry experts at your office for your team members to talk to and draw inspiration from.

 You can have a panel-like discussion where the guest you are bringing in is asked specific questions by a moderator from your team and you can even open up the floor for questions from other employees.
+It’s one of the employee engagement strategies that always work.

 8. World Cafes